 b.
 Advance the interests of the surveying profession.

-d.
-Provide all qualified surveyors of the state a unified voice through a single organization.
+c.
+Provide all surveyors of the state a unified voice through a single organization.

-k.
-Assist well qualified and properly motivated young people in obtaining reliable information concerning the surveying profession.
+j.
+Assist all qualified and properly motivated young people in obtaining reliable information concerning the surveying profession.

 Section 2.
-The Board of Directors, also hereinafter referred to as the Board, shall have the authority to make rules and regulations for, and decisions affecting, the chartering, combining or dissolving of chapters.
+The Board shall have the authority to make rules and regulations for, and decisions affecting, the chartering, combining or dissolving of chapters.

 Section 3.
-Each chapter shall adopt such bylaws as it may deem proper, providing that nothing contained therein shall conflict with the Constitution and Bylaws of the Society.
+Each chapter shall adopt such constitution and bylaws as it may deem proper, provided that nothing contained therein shall conflict with the Constitution and Bylaws of the Society.

 Section 4.
 Chapters shall engage only in such activities as are consistent with professional ideals and ethics.
 Such activities shall be restricted to the area for which the chapter is chartered, except as the Board may otherwise authorize.